 Myth #5: Pressing on Your Eyes Shortens the Eyeball

 Do not attempt!
-While myopia, or nearsightedness, and its corresponding symptoms are caused by your eye elongating, the blunt pressure of your hand can dramatically increase eye pressure which is potentially dangerous to your optic nerve!
+While nearsightedness and its corresponding symptoms are caused by your eye elongating, the blunt pressure of your hand can dramatically increase eye pressure which is potentially dangerous to your optic nerve!

-So now that we’ve covered what not to do, what are optometrist approved myopia treatments?
+So now that we’ve covered what not to do, what are optometrist-approved treatments?

 Myopia Management Certified, Burnaby optometrist, Dr. Shaun Pati, has created the ultimate list of proven ways to treat nearsightedness.

-3 Proven Myopia Treatments (Ways to Fix Nearsightedness) Without Using Glasses
+3 Ways to Fix Nearsightedness Without Using Glasses

 What is orthokeratology?
 Orthokeratology (ortho-k) uses contact lenses that are worn at night to change the curvature or shape of the cornea — correcting how light is focused by your eye.
 Ortho-k lenses are specifically designed to be used at night and removed once you wake up.